 Identical twins are much more likely than fraternal twins to share a diagnosis of ADHD (Faraone and Mick 2010).

 Presumably, that’s because there are genes that play a role in the development of ADHD.
 These genes may code for traits that alter levels of neurotransmitters in the brain.

-But that doesn't mean that everybody diagnosed with ADHD has a disorder.
-And it doesn't mean that everybody benefits from medication.
+But that doesn’t prove that every individual diagnosed with ADHD has a disorder.
+And it doesn’t mean that everybody benefits from medication.

 People are different, in part, because they carry different genes and develop different brain chemistries.
 That doesn’t imply that all differences are pathological.
 Nor does it particularly matter why individual differences evolved—not when we’re trying to decide if Marcus or Sylvia needs to be medicated.

 Some researchers speculate that evolution has favored certain “ADHD genotypes.”
 For instance, one theory posits that ancient social groups would have benefited by having a few ADHD-types as members.
 The more hyperactive, distractible people would have been the trailblazers—the people who sometimes discovered new survival tactics (Williams and Taylor 2006).

 It’s an interesting theory.
 But it doesn’t—by itself—tell us whether a specific individual’s behavior is consistent with an ADHD diagnosis.
 And even if we make the judgement that a child has ADHD, we must weigh the costs of specific treatments (like the risks of side-effects for taking a particular medication) against the apparent benefits.

 For example, we might judge that a child has insomnia, but that diagnosis doesn’t imply that medication is the best response.
 After examining the best available evidence, we may determine that the costs of medication (the problems and risks posed by side effects) outweigh any apparent benefits.